 We all know about the image classification problem.
 Given an image can you find out the class the image belongs to?
 We can solve any new image classification problem with ConvNets and Transfer Learning using pre-trained nets.

 As a side note: if you want to know more about convnets and Transfer Learning I would like to recommend this awesome course on Deep Learning in Computer Vision in the Advanced machine learning specialization.
+You can start for free with the 7-day Free Trial.
 This course talks about various CNN architetures and covers a wide variety of problems in the image domain including detection and segmentation.

 But there are a lot many interesting problems in the Image domain.
 The one which we are going to focus on today is the Segmentation, Localization and Detection problem.
 So what are these problems?